 Eighteen or more units of classes chosen from below.
 Must include Chinese 4 with a satisfactory grade or better.

-Chinese 1 5

-Chinese 2 5

-Chinese 3 5

-Chinese 4 5

-Chinese 10 3

-Chinese 21 3

-Chinese 22 3

 FRENCH

 Eighteen or more units of classes chosen from below.
-Must in nclud

-Eighteen or more units of classes chosen from below.
-Must in- clude

-French 4 with a satisfactory grade or better.
+Must include French 4 with a satisfactory grade or better.
+French 1

-French 1 5

-French 2 5

-French 3 5
+French 2 French 3

 French 4 5

 French 8 2

 French 10 (same as Humanities 42) 3

+Total Required Units 25